kenyyhy/SingleRSC/README.md

 * You do not have to sleep
 * If you do sleep you gain health
 * Sends everything to bank when you die even in wilderness
+* You can type ::tele <city> and the game will teleport you there
 # Media

 ![picture alt](https://nemotech.org/rsc/rsc-1.png "RSCSP1")